nvidia-holoscan/holoscan-sdk/docs/examples/custom_cuda_kernel_sample.md

     ```
     - In the example above, two custom CUDA kernels are defined. *cuda_kernel-1* is 1D and *custom_kernel-2* is a 2D kernel, they both are used in the same parameter set.
 - Templated kernels are not supported in this release.
+- Custom CUDA kernel can be ingested via a filepath or a string.
+If the custom CUDA kernel is ingested via a filepath, the operator will read the kernel from the file.
+If the custom CUDA kernel is ingested via a string in the parameter set, the operator will use the kernel from the string.
+Filepath must end with **.cu** extension.
+All specifications for the kernel must be present in the file.
+- Multiple custom CUDA kernels chaining is supported.
+For a particular input tensor, multiple custom CUDA kernels can be defined in the parameter set.
+Custom CUDA kernels are executed in the order of their definition in the parameter set.
+For e.g. custom_cuda_kernel-1 and custom_cuda_kernel-2 are two custom CUDA kernels defined in the parameter set.
+The output of custom_cuda_kernel-1 is used as input for custom_cuda_kernel-2.
+Custom CUDA kernels are separated by a colon (:) as shown below.
+    ```yaml
+    processor_op:
+        process_operations:
+            "input_tensor": ["custom_cuda_kernel-1:custom_cuda_kernel-2"]
+    ```

 ## Holoviz Operator